-The Ward Cemetery Advisory Committee members and officers are volunteers who donate their time to serve on the committee.
+The Ward Cemetery Advisory Committee members are volunteers who donate their time to serve on the committee.
 Ward Cemetery is an old community cemetery.
 It is NOT a perpetual care cemetery and there are no deeded plots.
 The cemetery is very old and depends on donations and volunteers to assist in its care and preservation.
 There is no private owner on record for Ward Cemetery and there is no one to care for the cemetery except for the volunteers.
-The volunteers do the best they can as time and money allows.
+The volunteers do the best they can as time and funds allow.

 Only so much can be accomplished with limited funds and limited volunteers.
 If the current volunteers abandon their work due to lack of funds, lack of support, or unwarranted criticism, the cemetery will become completely overgrown, as there is no one else to care for it.
 The care of the cemetery will revert back to each family being responsible for taking care of their own family graves as it was in times past.

 If you are unhappy about the condition of the cemetery or think the length of the grass is unacceptable, you are invited and encouraged to attend the Advisory Committee Meetings, become a volunteer, and donate your time to help improve conditions.
 If you cannot attend the meetings or physically help with the work, donations are always appreciated, as the cemetery grounds cannot be maintained without sufficient funds.